firebase/firebaseui-web/README.md

             data = null;
             // FirebaseUI will reset and the UI cleared when this promise
             // resolves.
-            // signInSuccess will not run.
-Successful sign-in logic has to be
+            // signInSuccessWithAuthResult will not run.
+Successful sign-in
-            // run explicitly.
+            // logic has to be run explicitly. window.location.assign('<url-to-redirect-to-on-success>');
-            window.location.assign('<url-to-redirect-to-on-success>');
           });